CZ-47/BL4-Hotfix-Archive/README.md

 ## Description

-An attempt at keeping an archive of hotfix files with date stamps and hotfix notes as seen on https://borderlands.2k.com/borderlands-4/update-notes/
+An attempt at keeping an archive of Hotfix files with date stamps and Hotfix/Patch notes as seen on https://borderlands.2k.com/borderlands-4/update-notes/

 Unlike Apocalyptech's version in BL3/TTWL, there's nothing automated about this repo.
 Hotfix files are downloaded on game launch, so this repo won't be updated until I'm capable of launching the game and grabbing said files or after they're being sent over.